-Table 18 shows that there is a predicted annual shortfall in inert waste management capacity of between c224,500 and c1,219,000 tonnes from 2027 to the end of the Plan period.
+Table 19 shows that there is a predicted annual shortfall in inert waste management capacity of between c357,000 at 2029 and c1.2 M tonnes at the end of the Plan period.

 Hazardous Waste Management

 The separate hazardous waste report, prepared as part of this WCNA, found that combined capacity offered by facilities within Surrey dedicated to managing hazardous waste equates to at least c11,000 tonnes per annum, which is a less than the c33,500 tonnes hazardous waste that arose in Surrey in 2021.
 However, Surrey also has c265,500 tonnes of disposal capacity for hazardous wastes at Patteson Court to 2030 which could provide capacity until 2043 (if the permission was to be extended.)